Published on

 How Does SSB Work?

-Understanding how these bonds work is crucial before exploring their interest rates and application process.
+Understanding how these bonds work is crucial before exploring their application process.
 SSBs operate on a straightforward principle where investors essentially lend money to the government in exchange for these bonds.
 The government then pays periodic interest on the borrowed funds, making SSBs a reliable way for individuals to grow their savings while ensuring the safety of their investment.

 Purchase: Investors buy these bonds at their initial offer period, which typically occurs every month.
 The bonds are available for purchase through participating banks in Singapore, such as DBS/POSB, OCBC, and UOB, making them accessible to most residents.